-Currently, we expect our primary sources of liquidity and capital resources will be Levered Free cash Flow, and as needed, borrowings under the RBL Facility.
-Depending upon market conditions and other factors, we have issued and may issue additional equity and debt securities; however, we expect our operations to continue to generate positive Levered Free Cash Flow at current commodity prices allowing us to fund maintenance operations, organic growth and opportunistic repurchases of our common stock or debt.
+Currently, we expect our primary sources of liquidity and capital resources will be internally generated free cash flow from operations after debt service, or levered free cash flow, and as needed, borrowings under the RBL Facility.
+Depending upon market conditions and other factors, we have issued and may issue additional equity and debt securities; however, we expect our operations to continue to generate sufficient levered free cash flow at current commodity prices to fund maintenance operations, organic growth and, opportunistic repurchases of our common stock or debt.
 We believe our liquidity and capital resources will be sufficient to conduct our business and operations for the next 12 months.